Renovating the Lawrence and Eris Field Building at 17 Lexington Avenue

 Q: Will historical details be preserved?

 A: The great majority of the building’s historic details will be preserved.
 This is reflected in the decision not to raze the building and construct a new one.
 The only visible modification will be to open up the front entrance facade on Lexington Avenue to make the building compliant with the American with Disabilities Act and to make it more welcoming to the public.
-All other architectural details of the facade will remain whole with the exception of a future addition of new floors with glass walls on the E. 23rd Street upper-level floors.
-When complete, the building will have an aesthetic mix of 1920’s architecture with modern accents on the West and North facades
+The original lighting fixtures flanking the Lexington Avenue entrance have been meticulously restored and relocated to the 23rd Street entrance.
+All other architectural details of the facade will remain whole with the exception of a future addition of new floors with glass walls on the East 23rd Street upper-level floors.
+When complete, the building will have an aesthetic mix of 1920s architecture with modern accents on the West and North facades

 Q: Is Community Board Six involved and updated?